 - The frequency with which audits are taking place

 - The methodology and protocol utilized must broadly conform with the ISO 19011:2011 Guidelines for auditing management systems requirements

 - Who does the responsibility of performing and overseeing audits fall on?

 - Is consultation occurring with the employees being audited and the general workforce?

 - How audits are designed and implemented

-- The format is being used for audit reporting.
+- The format is being used for ISO audit reporting.

-The OH&SMS audits should incorporate areas and activities in the OH&SMS scope as per the guidelines of clause 4.3 of the standard and assess compliance with the ISO 45001:2018 standard.
+The OH&SMS audits should incorporate areas and activities in the OH&SMS scope as per the guidelines of clause 4.3 of the standard and assess compliance with the benefits of ISO 45001 certification and standard.
 The organization for each audit should define the audit criteria and content.
 Evidence from the audit must be assessed against audit criteria to produce the results and conclusions of the audit.
 Audit evidence must always be verifiable.